lfit/itpol/protecting-code-integrity.md

    your master key offline and your subkeys to an external hardware device.
 3. Configured your git environment to ensure that anyone using your project is able to verify the integrity of the repository and its entire history.
+4. Secured your online accounts using 2-factor authentication.

 You are already in a good place, but you should also read up on the following
 topics: